jdi-docs/jdi-light/source/includes/_documentation.md

    - To set an environment variables permanently in Windows, go to **Control Panel > System > Windows version > Advanced System Settings > Environment Variables > System
     Variables > Edit > New**

-   - Then set the "Name" as APPLITOOLS_API_KEY and "Value" as <Applitools_Eyes_key>
+   - Then set the "Name" to APPLITOOLS_API_KEY and "Value" to <Applitools_Eyes_key>

-Check that environment variable is set:
+Check that the environment variable is set:

   **Mac OSX:**